hashicorp/terraform-provider-google/website/docs/r/container_cluster.html.markdown

 The `master_auth` block supports:

 * `password` - (Optional) The password to use for HTTP basic authentication when accessing the Kubernetes master endpoint.
+This has been deprecated as of GKE 1.19.

 * `username` - (Optional) The username to use for HTTP basic authentication when accessing the Kubernetes master endpoint.
 If not present basic auth will be disabled.
+This has been deprecated as of GKE 1.19.

 * `client_certificate_config` - (Optional) Whether client certificate authorization is enabled for this cluster.
 For example: